qwinkler/katacoda-scenarios/swarm-repetition/step2.md

 `docker service ls`{{execute}}

 In order to access this application you can use the worker/manager IP.
-Here is how to find it:

-`docker node inspect host01 | jq -r '.[0].Status.Addr'`

-Save this IP into the environment variable:
+We will save this IP into the environment variable:

 `export NODE_IP=$(docker node inspect host01 | jq -r '.[0].Status.Addr')`{{execute}}